Whether you are a rock star or a platypus —no matter the color of your skin—

 SET: The set is built around two 6' (w) x 3' (d) x 8' (h) boxes on wheels that make up a 12’ puppet stage when set together end to end.
 During the show, the boxes are rolled apart to far SL and SR to make room for a large 10-14' puppet.
 The minimal playing area is 20’ (w) x 12’ (d) x 20’ (h).

 LIGHTS: Cellula is performed almost entirely under blacklight.
-Contained within the set and operated by performers are four 4’ florescent backlight fixtures, a halogen light and a projector.
+Contained within the set and operated by performers are four 4’ florescent backlight fixtures, a halogen light and two projectors.
 An additional two florescent fixtures will be hung from a downstage drop bar (preferred) or mounted on tripods DSL & DSR.
 Two final fixtures will sit on the floor downstage center, along with a special starlight effect.
 A single blackout near the end of the performance is the only external lighting cue besides a general wash for the curtain bow.
-An LCD projector travels with the show, controlled onstage by performers and projected onto props.
+Two LCD projector travels with the show, controlled onstage by performers and projected onto props.

 ELECTRICAL: Please have standard 110v electrical access available on Stage Left, Stage Right, Downstage Center, Upstage Center, and SR Orchestra Pit.
 If hanging bar is available, 110v electrical access to hanging bar.
+Our tech director will need on-off control of the hanging bar and downstage footlight circuits from the light/sound boards.

 HOSPITALITY: The Company requests the following to be backstage in between events on days in which more than one activity has been scheduled (times will be advanced by Tour Manager):